movermeyer/pyul/README.rst

 Design
 ------
-The Python Utility Library was designed to handle alot of bolier plate code, to free you up to design tools/scripts/applications without having to implement wrapper utilities for common functionality.
+The Python Utility Library was designed as loose set of utility classes and functions to handle alot of bolier plate code common to many projects needs.
+They are usually small (code to read), easy to use and limited in the functionality they provide to free you up to design tools/scripts/applications without having to implement common functionality.

 Documentation
 -------------